syncfusion-content/winui-docs/winui/Calendar/Navigation.md

 ## Scrolling within a view

 You can navigate within a view using mouse scroll or by navigation button in `Calendar` control.
 The navigation direction animation can be changed by using the [`NavigationDirection`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_NavigationDirection) property value.
-By default, the value of `NavigationDirection` property is `vertical`.
+By default, the value of `NavigationDirection` property is **Vertical**.

 {% tabs %}
 {% highlight xaml %}